nullt3r/udpx/README.md

 # UDPX
 ![Alt text](screenshots/showcase.png)
 Fast, single-packet UDP scanner written in Go.
 Supports discovery of more than 45 services with the possibility to add your own.
 It is lightweight - grab a binary and run it anywhere you want.
 Linux, Mac Os and Windows are supported but can be built for more platforms.
 The UDPX is not an internet-wide port scanner such as zgrab2 or zmap.
-The goal was to make it easy to use and portable.
+The goal was to make easy to use and portable UDP probe based scanner.

 * It is fast.
 It can scan whole /16 network in ~20 seconds for a single service.
 * You don't need to instal libpcap or any other dependencies.